nexusformat/definitions/manual/source/fileformat.rst

 #######################################

-At its beginnings, the founders of NeXus identified the Hierarchical Data Format (HDF), initially from the National Center for Supercomputing Applications (NCSA) at the University of Illinois at Urbana-Champaign (UIUC) and later spun off into its own group called The HDF Group (THG), [#HDFGroup]_ as a multi-platform data storage format with capacity for conveying large data payloads and a substantial user community.
-HDF (now HDF5) was provided with software to read and write data (this is the application-programmer interface, or API) using a large number of computing systems in common use for neutron and X-ray science.
+At its beginnings, the founders of NeXus identified the Hierarchical Data Format (HDF) as a capable and efficient multi-platform data storage format.
+HDF was designed for large data sets and already had a substantial user community.
+HDF was developed and maintained initially by the National Center for Supercomputing Applications (NCSA) at the University of Illinois at Urbana-Champaign (UIUC) and later spun off into its own group called The HDF Group (THG), [#HDFGroup]_ .
+Rather then developing an own physical file format, the NeXus group choose to build NeXus on top of HDF.

+HDF (now HDF5) is provided with software to read and write data (this is the application-programmer interface, or API) using a large number of computing systems in common use for neutron and X-ray science.
 HDF is a binary data file format that supports compression and structured